coderjp/verifier/README.md

 # Verifier (Laravel 5 Package)

-Verifier is a package sending out verification emails, requiring them to validate their emaill address.
+Verifier is a package for Laravel 5 that sends out verification emails to users in order for them to prove their email is valid.
+Users will click a link in the email to validate their address.

 ## Installation
 Require this package with composer using the following command: